sat-wik/magic-mirror/README.md

 * To access toolbar menu when in mirror mode, hit ```ALT``` key.
 * To toggle the (web) ```Developer Tools``` from mirror mode, use ```CTRL-SHIFT-I``` or ```ALT``` and select ```View```.

+### Configuration
+1. Copy ```/home/pi/MagicMirror/config/config.js.sample``` to ```/home/pi/MagicMirror/config/config.js```.
+Note: If you used the installer script this step is already done for you.

+2. Modify your required settings.
+Note: You can check your configuration running ```npm run config:check``` in ```/home/pi/MagicMirror```.

+3. For more information on configuring the screen and auto-start procedure visit: https://docs.magicmirror.builders/getting-started/configuration.html#raspberry-specific

 ### Requirements

 ```